swaits/typst-collection/glossy/tests/page-numbers/test.typ

   tps: (
     short: "TPS",
     long: "test procedure specification",
-    description: "A document on how to run all the test procedures" ),
+    description: "A document on how to run all the test procedures", ),
 )